 We can recommend solar leases to people who have strict financial plans.
 Since there is a fixed lease payment for an entire year, you can project your expenses to decide on your financial plan.

 That is not the case when you choose solar PPAs.
-Solar PPA payments can double or triple in some months and can interfere with your accounting.
+Solar PPA payments can double or triple in some months and interfere with your accounting.

 Solar PPAs may not be the best solar financing option for most homeowners, but they may benefit some businesses.